cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

 # Tips

-* It is highly recommended to **ensure that Openstack names are unique** (for a given type): While Openstack allows for same name objects, having identical names for objects of the same type might lead to ambiguities and errors.
+* It is highly recommended to **ensure that OpenStack names are unique** (for a given type): While OpenStack allows for same name objects, having identical names for objects of the same type might lead to ambiguities and errors.

-* To set up DNS servers for Openstack servers (whether it's the Cloudify Manager or application VMs), one may use the Openstack `dns_nameservers` parameter for the [Subnet type](#cloudifyopenstacknodessubnet) - that is, pass the parameter directly to Neutron by using the `args` input of the operations in Subnet node, e.g.:
+* To set up DNS servers for OpenStack servers (whether it's the Cloudify Manager or application VMs), one may use the OpenStack `dns_nameservers` parameter for the [Subnet type](#cloudifyopenstacknodessubnet) - that is, pass the parameter directly to Neutron by using the `args` input of the operations in Subnet node, e.g.:
 {{< gsHighlight  yaml  >}}
 my_subnet_node:
   interfaces: